• Skip to primary navigation

 • 2 ounces bourbon

-• ½ ounce rosemary simple syrup see recipe notes
+• ½ ounce rosemary simple syrup (store bought or homemade rosemary syrup)

 • Few dashes Orange bitters